-BYM Safeguarding Officer: Mark Mitchell, safe@quaker.org.uk, 0207 663 1156

-For independent safeguarding advice contact Thirtyone:eight safeguarding advisory service: info@thirtyoneeight.org, 0303 003 1111
+Further advice can be obtained from: the BYM Safeguarding Officer at safe@quaker.org.uk or by calling 0207 663 1156; the safeguarding advisory service Thirtyone:Eight at info@thirtyoneeight.org or via their telephone helpline on 0303 003 1111; or the NSPCC helpline on 0808 800 5000.

 BYM Trustees, who are responsible for the centrally managed work of Quakers in Britain, have approved this safeguarding policy in relation to any centrally managed work that involves activities for and with children and other vulnerable people.
 BYM Trustees review this safeguarding policy annually, making amendments as necessary.
 In addition, BYM staff are available to offer advice and guidance to all area meetings, which are all independent charities.
 Quaker faith & practice 4.14 sets out the need for all area meetings to agree a safeguarding policy of their own.
+May 2021